-Choose quality beans and grind them yourself
+Choose high-quality beans and grind them yourself

-Why is grain so crucial?
+Why is the bean so crucial?

-Home-made grinding: the key to taste
+Home grinding: the key to flavor

-👉 Bonus tip: Store your beans in an airtight, opaque container, away from heat and humidity, to preserve their freshness.
+👉 Bonus tip: store your beans in an opaque airtight container, away from heat and humidity, to preserve their freshness.

-Controlling water quality
+Mastering water quality

-Coffee is 98% water.
-This means that water quality plays a fundamental role in the final taste of your drink.
+A coffee is 98%... water.
+This shows how much the quality of the water plays a fundamental role in the final taste of your drink.

 Tap water or filtered water?